EAGLE: Contextual Point Cloud Generation via Adaptive Continuous Normalizing Flow with Self-Attention: Method

-We observe that in conditional CNFs, the vector field integrates both temporal and contextual information, which is typically achieved through context-dependent bias terms.
-In the original implementation, the context-dependent bias was computed directly from the context vector denoted as
+where \(g_\alpha(\cdot)\) represents the conditional vector field parameterized by \(\alpha\). \paragraph{\textbf{Analysis of Global Drift in Conditional CNFs.}} We observe that in conditional CNFs, the vector field integrates both temporal and contextual information, which is typically achieved through context-dependent bias terms.
+In the original implementation, the context-dependent bias is computed directly from the context vector denoted as

-which may introduce a non-zero mean component and dominate the vector field in the early stages of ODE integration, causing a global drift issue.
-As this drift is continuously accumulated over time, the resulting flow deviates from the target data manifold, leading to disappointing generation performance.
+where \(\phi(\cdot)\) denotes a learnable linear hyper-network (without bias term).
+For analysis, we consider a first-order approximation of the vector field expressed as